sharonpamela/calm/calm_3twa_blueprint/calm_3twa_blueprint.rst

 In this exercise you will extend the MySQL Blueprint created previously into a basic 3 Tier Web Application (a Task Manager), as shown below.
 You'll also add the ability to perform Day 2 operations (scaling) to the blueprint.

+As with the previous MySQL Lab, this lab has two tracks:

+ - **Cloud Track** - We'll use a Cloud based CentOS image which does not allow password based authentication, instead it relies on *SSH keys*.
+Most Public Clouds authenticate in this manner.
+If you're comfortable with SSH keys, we recommend you follow this track.
+ - **Local Track** - We'll use a local CentOS image which allows password based authentication.
+If you've never used SSH keys before, we recommend you follow this track.

+You **must** follow the same track as you did for the MySQL lab.

 .. figure:: images/3twa1.png

 Creating the Web Server